Christmas tree collection started Tuesday, January 3.

-Residents can bring brush to our drop off sites at 4602 Sycamore Ave or 1501 W. Badger Rd.
+Residents can bring brush (and Christmas trees) to our drop off sites at 4602 Sycamore Ave or 1501 W. Badger Rd.

 - The brush collection program serves property owners who maintain their own property.

 - Material cut by contractors will NOT be collected.
 Please make arrangements with the contractor for material disposal.